veracruz-project/veracruz/examples/rust-examples/file-seek/README.md

 1. Go to `sdk/freestanding-execution-engine` directory

-2. run `cp -r ../rust-examples/file-seek .`.
+2. Run `cp -r ../../examples/rust-examples/file-seek .`.
 This will copy the current directory to the Veracruz freestanding execution engine.

 3. Inside `sdk/freestanding-execution-engine`, Create a directory called `input`, and another directory called `output`.

-4. Run the following command `cp ../../README.markdown input`, this will copy the Veracruz README file to the input directory to be our input to the program.
+4. Run the command `cp ../../README.markdown input/`.
+This will copy the Veracruz README file to the input directory to be our input to the program.

 5. Go to `file-seek` directory and run the following commands
   ```